arlac77/fetch-rate-limit-util/README.md

 ## defaultHandler

-Postprocessing if response is ok
+Postprocessing if response is ok.

 ### Parameters